 Bring to a boil and simmer for 10 minutes.

-You certainly don’t need croutons for this recipe but they do add a lovely flavor and crunch!
+You don’t need croutons for this recipe but they do add a lovely flavor and crunch.

 These croutons are made with a rustic baguette that is chopped into 1″ pieces and tossed in olive oil and salt.
-They are then baked at a high temperature until the croutons are golden and crunchy.
+They are then baked at a 425F until the croutons are golden and crunchy.

-- Leftover soup can be stored in the refrigerator for up to 5 days or in the freezer for up to 1 month.
+Store leftover soup in the refrigerator for up to 5 days or in the freezer for up to 1 month.
 To serve frozen soup, let it thaw overnight in the refrigerator.
 Once it’s mostly thawed, gently reheat the soup in a small soup pot.

 Warm up with this rich and creamy vegan tomato soup.
 A thick tomato base mixed with cashew cream for a satisfying fall soup.
 Made in 20 minutes.